We need your help in Olympia! Support efforts to strengthen our local food system

 - DOH provides administrative support for WIC FMNP and also, through shared efficiencies with DSHS, for Senior FMNP, ensuring that more funds will go directly to program participants and farmers.

 - allow 18,000 more seniors, moms and young children a chance to purchase fresh Washington grown fruits and vegetables.

 - Support 560 farmers who want their produce to be available to all residents.

 - Help strengthen over 120 farmers markets and 60 farm stands in 35 counties.

-Please add your farm or organization to the growing list of endorsements.
-Click here to endorse online.
+Please add your farm or organization to the growing list of supporters and endorse online.
 Thanks!